ReaMOT: A Benchmark and Framework for Reasoning-based Multi-Object Tracking: Introduction

 \section{Introduction}

-Multi-object tracking (MOT) is one of the most challenging tasks in computer vision, widely used in video surveillance \cite{yi2024ucmctrack}, autonomous driving \cite{li2024fast}, intelligent transportation \cite{bashar2022multiple} and other fields.
-Existing MOT methods have demonstrated effectiveness in handling most visual generic scenarios.
-However, in visual-language scenarios, traditional MOT tasks face huge challenges and limitations.
-To solve this problem, the referring multi-object tracking (RMOT) task \cite{wu2023referring} was recently proposed, which requires the models to track the objects that conform to the language instruction.
+Multi-Object Tracking (MOT) stands as a fundamental task in computer vision, serving critical applications such as video surveillance \cite{yi2024ucmctrack}, autonomous driving \cite{zhang20233d}, and intelligent transportation \cite{bashar2022multiple}.
+While generic MOT methods have achieved remarkable success in purely visual scenarios, integrating linguistic cues remains a significant challenge.
+To address this, the task of Referring Multi-Object Tracking (RMOT) \cite{wu2023referring} was recently introduced, requiring models to track targets specified by language instructions.

-Since the RMOT task generally relies on clear language description, such methods often fail to work when faced with complex language instructions that require reasoning.
-However, such language instructions are common in daily life, making it crucial for models to effectively understand them.
-To bridge this gap, it is helpful to examine how humans handle such instructions.
-Human reasoning abilities can be demonstrated in various aspects: (1) when the instruction is ambiguous, people can infer the actual targets behind this instruction; and (2) when the instruction describes a goal that is not directly observable, people can leverage prior knowledge to deduce the relevant entities.